dancoopper/Hypixel-friend-request-bot/README.md

 # Hypixel-friend-request-bot
-you will need to have python, pyautogui and time installed to make this work
+you will need to have python 3.8+, pyautogui and time installed to make this work
 # How to run
 ```
 python FR bot.py